 Plant Fragrant Herbs – Plant herbs such as mint, rosemary, and lemon balm in kitchen window herb gardens to freshen the air and provide culinary herbs for your meals.
 They also help keep stray insects out.

 Air Purifier – Eliminate musty odors from mold and mildew with a professional quality air freshener.
 Visit AIR Doctor with our referral link to get a 50% discount just for Dr Z readers!

 Get a Special Air Doctor Pro Savings for Dr. Z Readers!
-Save with a huge discount and get a free pack of replacement filters with our exclusive Dr. Z partnership with Air Doctor Pro.
+Save with a huge discount with our exclusive Dr. Z partnership with Air Doctor Pro.
 We love the auto mode that cleans our home's air whenever needed!

 Buy Wisely – Consult a watchdog group like the Environmental Working Group (EWG) for recommendations on safe, green versions of your usual products.
 (30) Don’t be a victim of greenwashing!
 (31) See some of our favorite, trusted companies and products.

 Synthetic chemical fragrances are frequently detected in products claiming to use only natural fragrances, so read labels carefully and do your homework.
 (32)